 6. But he said to them, “Don’t be alarmed.
-You’re looking for Jesus the Nazarene, who was crucified.
+You’re looking for Jesus of Nazareth, who was crucified.
 He’s risen; he’s not here.
 Behold the place where they laid him!

 7. But you go your way and tell his disciples, and Peter, ‘He’s going ahead of you into Galilee.
 There you’ll see him, just as he told you.’”

-8. And when they went out, they fled from the sepulchre, and trembling and amazement gripped them, and they said nothing to anyone, for they were afraid.
+8. And when they went out, they fled from the sepulcher, and trembling and amazement gripped them, and they said nothing to anyone, for they were afraid.

 ¶9.
-Now, after he arose, early in the morning the first day of the week, he appeared first to Mary the Magdalene, out of whom he had cast seven demons.
+Now, after he arose, early in the morning the first day of the week, he appeared first to Maria the Magdalene, out of whom he had cast seven demons.